Read This If You Received A College Rejection Letter!

-After putting in the maximum of your brain, sweat, and time (those long tiresome hours) into a given task, getting rejected is not a situation that anyone would like to be in.
+After putting in the maximum of your brain, sweat, and time (those long tiresome hours) into a given task, getting rejected is not a situation anyone wants to be in.

 Now, we're not saying that you have to suppress your natural feelings.
 What we mean is that you need to move on after you've dealt with them because it's not the end of the line!

-Having to wait for conclusions can be quite nerve-racking.
-But you need to realize that even though your decisions might not pan out the way you want, you'll still be left with quite a few options.
+Having to wait for conclusions can be pretty nerve-racking.
+But you need to realize that even though your decisions might not pan out the way you want, you still have quite a few options.
 Like we said, not the end of the line!

-Taking pressure is fine, but at times students end up beating themselves up for not having been prepared enough for something that's now out of their control.
-What we want them to know is that you need to start living your lives in the moment.
+Taking pressure is fine, but at times students end up beating themselves up for not prepared enough for something that's now out of their control.
+What we want them to know is that you need to start living your lives at the moment.

-Everyone has to face ups-and-downs at some point in life, and for students, it's often this crucial time of getting their desired college.
-So although you need to be prepared for the not-so-great moments coming your way, you need to refocus and think about the present rather than worrying about your future and spoiling the moments that you're getting now.
+Everyone has to face ups and downs at some point in life, and for students, it's often this crucial time of getting their desired college.
+So, it would be best if you prepared yourself for not-so-great moments coming your way.
+You need to refocus and think about the present rather than worry about your future and spoil moments you're getting now.